pandabytes/blazor-core/README.md

 }
 ```

-Then in your application code (most likely in Blazor), use the module like this:
+Then in your application code (most likely in Blazor),
+add the module class to your DI container, and use the module like this:
 ```razor
 @inject MathJsModule MathModule